List Management

 Filter-driven Lists

 The second type of lists are what we call Filter-driven lists.
 This is where we give you the tools to get amazingly specific in your segmentation.
-It's time to get excited!

-By combining multiple filter criteria together, you can target a very specific segment of your constituents.
+By combining multiple filter criteria together you can target a very specific segment of your constituents.
 This is how we get our list of Octogenarian Alumni of the Engineering school that did not attend your happy hour last week.

 Essentially, we're building a really big venn diagram, and the intersection of all of the circles will represent our List Members.